tommadness/KH2Randomizer/helpinfo/dailyseeds.md

 - Remove Damage Cap: Remove the damage cap for Sora dealing damage to enemies
 - More Powerful keyblades: Keyblades can have maximum stats of up to 20
 - Early Checks: Worlds are more likely to have better checks early, than late
-- Late Checks: Worlds are more likely to have better checks early, than late
+- Late Checks: Worlds are more likely to have better checks late, rather than early
 - No Starting AP: Sora/Donald/Goofy start the game with 0 AP

 In the 2Fm Rando discord you can find both spoiler and non spoiler channels to compare times and discuss the ruleset/modifiers for daily seeds.